Surxe/OptionsConfig/SCHEMA_LOADING.md

 writer = ArgumentWriter()
 ```

-**Pros:**
-- Clean, simple code
-- Centralized configuration
-- Standard Python packaging approach
-- Can be committed to version control

-**Cons:**
-- Requires pyproject.toml in project root
-- Requires Python 3.11+ OR `tomli` package for Python < 3.11

 ## Installing tomli for Python < 3.11

 If you're using Python < 3.11, install the `tomli` package: